ChickenProp/LW_Darwin_contest/README.md

         module1.function1()

 # How to check my bot will be recognized by the other clones:
 The extra.py file, in addition to emulating the contest's extra module for your testing purposes, also has an additional testCloneCompatibility() function.
 This function simulates the game conditions.
-If your bot is successfully recognized by the reference bot, you're in the green.
+If your bot is successfully recognized by the reference bot, you're good to go.

 # How to submit:
 Before submitting, double-check that: